Phyeory/Academic-Researches/README.md

 *Quantum Field Thoery*

-# Contents
+# Researches - contents folder

 1. Quantum Darwinism: An attempted solution to the measurement problem. (written for the Brighton College Science essay competition in May 2025)
+2. Designed and developed a ROI continuous contour detection algorithm for the FTC 2024 - 2025 season, aimed for maximum efficiency and cheap computaional power.
-2. Astro Pi: Participated in the Astro Pi Challenge 2025 and sent a Raspberry Pi to the ISS with the mission of calculating the speed, utilising OpenCV and mathematics.
-(Written in Python, passed evaluation test and awarded flight status)
+3. Awarded flight status in the Astro Pi Challenge 2025 with the mission of calculating the speed of the ISS via an Raspberry Pi, utilising mathematics.

+# Other Contents prduced
-3. Produced an app, aim to make practicing mathematics and physics easier. https://eigenspace.onrender.com
+1. Created an app, aim to make practicing mathematics and physics easier. https://eigenspace.onrender.com
-4. Designed and developed a ROI continuous contour detection algorithm for the FTC 2024 - 2025 season, aimed for maximum efficiency and cheap computaional power.